GabeStah/dgraph-twitter-clone/tutorial/content/part-2-api/index.md

 }
 ```

 The first `Routes.post('/json', ...)` method invocation in the `Routes.ts` file is where that request is handled.
 It does so in a fairly straight-forward fashion.
 It first creates a new `Query` instance by calling the `Query.factory()` method and passing in `Partial<Query>` parameters.
-It then uses that `Query` instance to modify the `req.body` -- which is itself `DgraphQueryExecutor` instance transmitted in JSON -- so the `DgraphQueryExecutor` instance has an associated `Query` it can execute.
-After creating a valid instance using the `DgraphQueryExecutor.factor()` method it then it just calls the `executor.execute()` method and explicitly requires a `DgraphConnectionType.DIRECT` connection type, which forces the executor to perform its query execution **directly** with Dgraph, rather than going through any API.
+It then uses that `Query` instance to modify the `req.body` -- which is itself a `DgraphQueryExecutor` instance transmitted in JSON -- providing the `DgraphQueryExecutor` instance an associated `Query` it can execute.
+After creating a valid instance using the `DgraphQueryExecutor.factory()` method it invokes the `executor.execute()` method and explicitly requires a `DgraphConnectionType.DIRECT` connection type, which forces the executor to perform its query execution **directly** with Dgraph, rather than going through an API.
 Simple, but effective.

-While a production application would dramatically cleanup the JSON payload that is sent to this `/api/json` endpoint, as opposed to sending the majority of a `DgraphQueryExecutor` instance, it functions rather elegantly here and provides a nice way to reuse our existing `Query` instances with our API.
-This should illustrate how easy it would be to expand on this "middleware"-style API to act as a go-between for your primary client/app and the Dgraph back-end that's handling actual data transactions and retrieval.
+While a production application would dramatically clean up the JSON payload that is sent to this `/api/json` endpoint to reduce the payload size it still functions rather elegantly here and provides a nice way to reuse our existing `Query` instances within the API.
+This should illustrate how easy it would be to expand on this "middleware"-style API by acting as a go-between for a primary client app and the Dgraph back-end that's handling actual data transactions and retrieval.

 ## Dynamically Generating Express Routes